kuskarina/kuskarina/README.md

 - 👋 Hi, I’m @kuskarina
 - 👀 I’m interested in Music, Litature, History, Science
-- 🌱 I’m currently learning Python, C#, C, C++, JS
+- 🌱 I’m my skills include Python, C#, C, C++, JS
 - 💞️ I’m looking to collaborate on Data Science, Automation
-- 📫 How to reach me Discord: Kuskishere#6205 Twitter: @Janie93184595
+- 📫 How to reach me Discord: @kuskieishere

 <!---
 kuskarina/kuskarina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.